ckiefer14/GreenSteel/README.md

 HAGS_Testing is raw code to pull many outputs

-HAGS_Cleaned is a "cleaned" code that removes unnecessary calculations for the purpose to be inputted into HOPP
+HAGS_Cleaned is a "cleaned" code that removes unnecessary calculations for the purpose to be inputted into HOPP #REMOVED